SecRedOps/SecRedOps.github.io/_posts/2020-07-16-Walking-Through-A-Maze-Ransomware-Attack.md

 The attackers are also clearly automating all of this, as the logs show an connection and the command 'nslookup' being used to find the Domain Controller, then instantly disconnecting.

-Thankfully, these servers are backing up to a separate cloud storage container quite frequently, meaning we can see the files that have been captured by the backup, even though the attackers try and clean up after themselves.
+Thankfully, these servers are backing up to a separate cloud storage container quite frequently, meaning we can see the files that have been captured by the backup, even though the attackers try and clean up after themselves by periodically deleting files.

-The three files the attacker place on the PC are:
+The three files the attacker place on the infected PC are:

 <figure>
 	<a href="/assets/images/net64.png"><img src="/assets/images/net64.png"></a>